DataDog/integrations-core/powerdns_recursor/README.md

     version: 4 # omit this line if you're running pdns_recursor version 3.x
 ```

-Restart the Agent to begin sending PowerDNS metrics to Datadog.
+Restart the Agent to begin sending PowerDNS Recursor metrics to Datadog.

 # Validation